xzzulz/deathspeak/readme.md

 * language based on simple, and precise concepts.
 * compiles to readable javascript.
 * work easily side by side with javascript.
-* syntax designed to maximize succintness and expressive power, bypassing any preconceptions.
+* syntax based on symbols, designed to be compact, and maximize expressive power, bypassing any preconceptions.

 ### syntax goals

-okami syntax bypass any preconceptions, so it may not be easy at first. it is designed with these goals:
+deathspeak syntax bypass any preconceptions, so it may not be easy at first. it is designed with these goals:

 * compact: avoid syntax noise, repetition and thrash.